Understanding the Commitment

 Learning Coaches can expect to:

-- Devote about five hours per day to overseeing their students’ schoolwork
+- Devote roughly five hours to overseeing students’ schoolwork each day

 Online Middle School—Nurturing Independence and Accountability

-As students become more independent and responsible in grades 6–8, Learning Coaches “step back” a bit, and subject-specific teachers “step in” to provide expert online instruction and offline support in math, language arts, science, social studies, and an array of electives.
+Students gain more independence and accountability in grades 6-8, meaning Learning Coaches take a bit of a step back as the subject-specific teachers take a step in to offer online and offline supports and instruction in language arts, science, social studies, math, and a variety of electives.

-Learning Coaches support this transition to more independent learning as they:
+Learning Coaches support this transition to more independent learning for students by:

 Online High School—Students Take the Lead

-In grades 9–12, online students start to really take charge of their education—setting goals, working independently, and exploring their future options.
+In grades high school, online students start to really take charge of their education—setting goals, working independently, and exploring their future options.

 Learning Coaches encourage their students’ growing independence as they: